kubernetes/community/contributors/devel/flexvolume.md

 For more information, please refer to the [design document](/contributors/design-proposals/storage/flexvolume-deployment.md).

 ## Automated Plugin Installation/Upgrade
 One possible way to install and upgrade your Flexvolume drivers is by using a DaemonSet.
-See [Recommended Driver Deployment Method](/contributors/design-proposals/storage/flexvolume-deployment.md#recommended-driver-deployment-method) for details.
+See [Recommended Driver Deployment Method](/contributors/design-proposals/storage/flexvolume-deployment.md#recommended-driver-deployment-method) for details, and see [here](https://git.k8s.io/examples/staging/volumes/flexvolume/deploy/) for an example.

 ## Plugin details
 The plugin expects the following call-outs are implemented for the backend drivers.
 Some call-outs are optional.
-Call-outs are invoked from the Kubelet & the Controller manager nodes.
+Call-outs are invoked from Kubelet and Controller Manager.
-Call-outs are invoked from Controller-manager only when "--enable-controller-attach-detach" Kubelet option is enabled.

 ### Driver invocation model: